-Who wrote the work of Nikita's childhood.
-What was Nikita in the story of Nikita's childhood.
-Organization of cognitive activities
+Who wrote the work Nikita's childhood.
+What was Nikita like in the story of Nikita's childhood?
+Organization of cognitive activity

 Year of publication of the book: 1922